vboyev-MSFT/defender-docs/defender-xdr/advanced-hunting-query-results.md

 > Some tables in this article might not be available at Microsoft Defender for Endpoint.
 [Turn on Microsoft Defender XDR](m365d-enable.md) to hunt for threats using more data sources.
 You can move your advanced hunting workflows from Microsoft Defender for Endpoint to Microsoft Defender XDR by following the steps in [Migrate advanced hunting queries from Microsoft Defender for Endpoint](advanced-hunting-migrate-from-mde.md).

 ## Add items to Favorites
-You can add schemas, functions, queries, and detection rules to the Favorites section of each tab in the advanced hunting page.
+You can add your frequently used schemas, functions, queries, and detection rules to the Favorites section of each tab in the advanced hunting page for quick access.

 :::image type="content" source="/defender/media/faves-1.png" alt-text="Screenshot of the advanced hunting page with the Favorites section highlighted." lightbox="/defender/media/faves-1.png":::